Fomo notifies users who reach 90%, 100%, or 120% of their plan's monthly notification limit.

 Upgrading vs Downgrading

-If you experience a high traffic month, perhaps from ads or press, or some other unusual traffic source, you may want to let Fomo reset on its own.
+If you experience a particularly high traffic month, perhaps from ads or press, or some other unusual traffic source, you may want to let Fomo reset on its own.

-However, if your traffic is increasing for the long-term, it's a good idea to consider a new plan, which also comes with more features and benefits (premium support, more app instances, custom integrations, etc).
+However, if your traffic is increasing for the long-term, it's a good idea to consider a new plan, which may also comes with more features and benefits (premium support, more app instances, custom integrations, etc).

 Note: Contact hello@fomo.com if you installed Fomo via Shopify, BigCommerce, Lightspeed or Ecwid -- these 3rd party apps handle our billing but we can help you with your upgrade/downgrade.